supabase-community/gotrue-ex/README.md

 ## Creating a user account

-Several options exist to create an account
+Several options exist to create an account:

 ### Password based

-Pass credentials to `GoTrue.sign_up/1`, it will create a new account and return back a JWT access token.
+Pass credentials to `GoTrue.sign_up/1`, a new account will be created and a JWT access token.

 ```elixir
 GoTrue.sign_up(%{email: "user@example.com", password: "123456"})
 ```

-### OAUTH
+### OAUTH2

-Call `GoTrue.url_for_provider/1`, it returns a URL you can redirect the user to:
+Oauth is performed on the client by redirecting the user.
+To get the redirection URL, call `GoTrue.url_for_provider/1`:

 ```elixir
 GoTrue.url_for_provider(:google)